open-sdg/open-sdg/docs/configuration.md

 * `repository_link`: This will display a "Go to repository" link on the configuration page.
 You can enter a pattern with `[id]` and it will be replaced with the indicator id (eg, 1-1-1).
 For example, on indicator 1-1-1, `https://example.com/[id]` will link to `https://example.com/1-1-1`.
 * `translation_link`: This will display a  "Go to translation" link beneath each metadata field.
 You can enter a pattern with `[id]` and/or `[field]` and it will be replaced as described above.

+Links to the forms appear in the "Edit" tab on indicator pages.

 ### indicator_metadata_form

 _Optional_: This setting controls the behavior of the indicator metadata forms.
 The available settings are the same as in  `indicator_config_form` above, plus the following extra options: